-Patricia W. Elliott is an associate professor of journalism at the University of Regina School of Journalism.
+Patricia W. Elliott is an associate professor of journalism at the University of Regina and lecturer in Indigenous Communication Arts at First Nations University of Canada.
 She has an MA in Media Studies from the University of Regina and a PhD in Interdisciplinary Studies at the University of Saskatchewan.
-Previously Elliott worked as a freelance magazine journalist, and was cited numerous times by the Canadian Association of Journalists and National Magazine Awards for her work in publications such as Saturday Night and Canadian Living.
+Previously Elliott worked as a freelance magazine journalist, and was cited numerous times by the Canadian Association of Journalists and National Magazine Awards for her investigative work in publications such as Saturday Night and Canadian Living.

 Her research also took her to Romania in 2009, where she joined a group of Central European University Scholars in interviewing journalists about their struggles to sustain independent media.
+In 2018 she returned to her reporting roots in Burma, on an extended research trip to Southeast Asia, interviewing local journalists in Burma and along the Thai-Burma border.
 Her encounters abroad have led her to highly value a free and critical press that, above all else, holds power to account.

 Back in Canada, she has been active on issues around media decolonization, working alongside Indigenous journalists and community leaders to address media deficits.
 In 2017 she helped coordinate U of R student participation in the Price of Oil, the country’s biggest investigative journalism collaboration at the time, involving some 50 journalists, students and university researchers across the country.
 She continues to work on campus-media collaborations as a faculty advisor for the Institute for Investigative Journalism, situated at Concordia University, and is currently teaching investigative research courses at First Nations University of Canada.